sieve-project/sieve/docs/Demo.md

 <img src="time-travel-3.png" width="300">

+### How does Sonar work (at a high level)?
+To detect time-travel bugs, Sonar will create the above time travel scenario to trigger the bugs.
+The most difficult part, is to find out the approriate "harmful" status `S` that can lead to bugs when consumed by the controller.
+The following sections will explain concretely how Sonar detects a time-travel bug in [rabbitmq-operator](https://github.com/rabbitmq/cluster-operator).

 ### Prerequiste
-There is some porting effort required before using sonar to test any controller.
+There is some porting effort required before using Sonar to test any controller.
 The detailed steps are in https://github.com/xlab-uiuc/sonar/blob/main/docs/Porting.md.
 For [rabbitmq-operator](https://github.com/rabbitmq/cluster-operator), we have already done the porting work (as in https://github.com/xlab-uiuc/sonar/tree/main/test-rabbitmq-operator) so no extra porting is required to test it.

 ### Finding the "harmful" status to trigger bugs
-Not every stale status `S1` will lead to bugs in reality, and Sonar is able to find out the stale status `S*` which is more likely to lead to bugs if consumed by the controller.
+Not every stale status `S1` will lead to bugs in reality, and Sonar is able to find out the stale status `S` which is more likely to lead to bugs if consumed by the controller.
 In kubernetes, all the cluster status is materialized by events belonging to different resources.
-The first step is to find out the crucial event `E*` which can lead to such a "harmful" status `S*`.
+The first step is to find out the crucial event `E` which can lead to such a "harmful" status `S`.
-We define an event `E*` is crucial if it can trigger some side effects (create/update/delete some resources) invoked by the controller.
+We define an event `E` is crucial if it can trigger some side effects (create/update/delete some resources) invoked by the controller.
-Sonar has a `learn` mode to infer the causality between events and side effects, and sonar will pick each potentially causal-related <crucial event, side effect> pair to guide the testing.
+Sonar has a `learn` mode to infer the causality between events and side effects, and Sonar will pick each potentially causal-related <crucial event, side effect> pair to guide the testing.

 To do so, run:
 ```
 python3 run.py -p rabbitmq-operator -t test1 -m learn
 ```
 The command may take a few minutes to finish.
-It will run test workload `test1` in sonar `learn` mode.
+It will run test workload `test1` in Sonar `learn` mode.
 `test1` is a simple test workload written by us that creates, deletes and recreates the rabbitmq cluster.
 After it finishes, you will see
 ```